 Press the "Delete" button.

-The "Offline files" button shows the list of files moved to an HSM System.
+The "Offline files" button shows the list of files on HSM System requested to be restored (if any).

 Go to the "Events" tab to view all the system or application events related to the service.
-This is for your convenience because the events are usually shown only in Windows Event Viewer.
+The tab is designed for user convenience because the events are usually shown only in Windows Event Viewer.